Jimmy Hogan: Impact and legacy

-Helmut Schön, whom Hogan lectured in Germany, stated: “I greatly admired Jimmy and always regarded him as a shining example of the coaching profession.
-In my lectures to coaches today I still mention his name frequently.”
-Gusztáv Sebes stated: “We played football as Jimmy Hogan taught us.
-When our football history is told, his name should be written in gold letters.”
+Helmut Schön, 1974 FIFA World Cup-winning manager, whom Hogan lectured in Germany, stated: "I greatly admired Jimmy and always regarded him as a shining example of the coaching profession.
+In my lectures to coaches today I still mention his name frequently".
+Gusztáv Sebes stated: "We played football as Jimmy Hogan taught us.
+When our football history is told, his name should be written in gold letters".
+After his death in 1974, the head of the German Football Association labelled Hogan as "the father of football in modern Germany".

+Hogan's unauthorised biography was written by Ashley Hyne in 2018 and entitled The Greatest Coach Ever? and was published by Electric Blue publishing.